 The Exploro Pro Rival’s £3,599 / €3,599 / $3,599 price tag makes it the cheapest Exploro that 3T has ever produced, although it’s undoubtedly still a significant chunk of change.

-According to 3T’s spec sheet, the bike uses an Exploro Pro frame, as opposed to the Exploro Team and Exploro Ltd frames found further up the range.
+The bike uses an Exploro Pro frame, as opposed to the Exploro Team and Exploro Ltd frames found further up the range.
+The tube shapes are the same but there’s a slight increase in weight to a claimed 1,190g for a medium frame, compared to 1,090g for the Exploro Team and 990g for the flagship Exploro Ltd.

 3T says the Exploro Pro is ready “for anything from fast tarmac group rides to the toughest gravel roads, singletrack and multi-day bikepacking tours.”
 3T